StanfordVL/OmniGibson/docs/tutorials/behavior_tasks.md

 You can find them in [`bddl/activity_definitions`](https://github.com/StanfordVL/bddl/tree/master/bddl/activity_definitions) folder.

+Alternatively, you can browse them on the [BEHAVIOR Knowledgebase](https://behavior.stanford.edu/knowledgebase/tasks).

 Here is an example of a BEHAVIOR task definition, which consists of several components:

 - **:objects**: task-relevant objects, where each line represents a WordNet synset of the object.
 For example, `candle.n.01_1 candle.n.01_2 candle.n.01_3 candle.n.01_4 - candle.n.01` indicates that four objects that belong to the `candoe.n.01` synset are needed for this task.